cpaswanth551/middleware_fastapi_basics/README.md

 With this basic understanding, you can start building your own middleware for various tasks, such as authentication, security checks, and more!

 ---

+This is the basic concept of **middleware** in FastAPI.
+Feel free to modify the example based on your project needs!
+Let me know if you need more details or advanced examples.